pudly/schmopera-hugo/content/articles/from-don-juan-to-unclejohn.md

 ---
-title: From Don Juan to #UncleJohn
+title: "From Don Juan to #UncleJohn"
 ---

 Don Juan.
 Love him or hate him, he's been around for at least 400 years.
 Why?
 Because he's a juicy character with which we've all got something in common.
 Everyone struggles with moderation in their lives; food, drink, and sex have forever played a role in our personal conflicts with desire and will-power.
 If you're mysteriously immune to the temptations of the Big Three, you're bound to be lured by something else.
 Or, you're a robot.